maxxcte/0doo-llm/README.md

 ## 🔄 LLM Tools: Building AI-Driven ERP

-We're seeing tremendous potential by integrating reasoning/assistant models like ChatGPT, Claude, and others into Odoo.
+We're seeing tremendous potential by integrating reasoning/agent models like ChatGPT, Claude, and others into Odoo.
 These models can query the Odoo database via functions and interact with server actions for data manipulation.

 ### Why This Matters

 This approach has the potential to revolutionize how users interact with Odoo:
 - AI-driven automation of repetitive tasks
 - Smart querying & decision-making inside Odoo
-- A flexible ecosystem for custom AI assistants
+- A flexible ecosystem for custom AI agents

 ### Help Wanted - Let's Build This Together!